DimitraTriantali/Probabilistic-Crowdshipping-Model-for-Last-Mile-Delivery/README.md

 #### Created scenarios

-For the experimental analysis of the proposed strategy, a test suite consisting of 36 scenarios was produced by the combinations of the following values for the underlying parameters:
+For the experimental analysis of the proposed strategy, a test suite consisting of 81 scenarios was produced by the combinations of the following values for the underlying parameters:

-- Time horizon: t &isin; \{1, 3, 7, 14\}
+- Number of transshipment nodes: t &isin; \{0, 1, 2\}
-- Number of VMIs: v &isin; \{5, 10, 20\}
+- Total number of customers: c &isin; \{10, 15, 20\}
+- Available occasional drivers: o &isin; \{10, 15, 20\}
-- Number of non-VMIs: n &isin; \{5, 10, 20\}
+- Number of classical vehicles: v &isin; \{1, 2, 3\}

-The corresponding parameter values per scenario were also used as the naming convention: Tt_Vv_Nn.
-For example, the scenario with a time horizon of 7 time periods, 10 VMIs, and 20 non-VMIs is denoted as T7_V10_N20.
+The corresponding parameter values per scenario were also used as the naming convention: t_c_o_v.
+For example, the scenario with 2 transshipment nodes, 20 customers, 15 occasional drivers, and 3 classical vehicles is denoted as 2_20_15_3.

-The created scenarios are stored in the [scenarios](https://github.com/DimitraTriantali/Data-driven-optimization-of-vendor-managed-inventory-for-replenishment-and-distribution-decisions/tree/390f2e8355d99cec7f17cc138dfa3883d6822e53/data/scenarios) folder.
-Data is stored for both the vendor and all retailers in every scenario.
-The first column shows the indicators, while the second column displays the title of the information provided.
-The third column displays the vendor's ordering and holding costs.
-Each retailer's info is listed in columns retailer_1 to retailer_(m+n), describing its ordering, holding, and lost sales cost, as well as the hyperparameter(s) of its demand distribution.

-#### Retailers' demands

-To differentiate between the retailers, we have designated two indices for each.
-The first index, j, indicates the type of retailer, with a value of V for VMIs and N for non-VMIs.
-The second index, i, corresponds to the retailer's unique ID and ranges from 1 to 20.
-For the sake of simplicity, we refer to each retailer as j_i.

-The demand history of all retailers is included in the [demands](https://github.com/DimitraTriantali/Data-driven-optimization-of-vendor-managed-inventory-for-replenishment-and-distribution-decisions/tree/390f2e8355d99cec7f17cc138dfa3883d6822e53/data/demands) folder.
-From each demand time-series, the forecast model employs the last 180 values.
+The created scenarios are stored in the [scenarios]() folder.
+The first row of the dataset contains details about the company's permanent installations.
+The "lat_or" and "lon_or" columns represent the depot's latitude and longitude, while the "lat_des" and "lon_des" columns indicate the latitude and longitude of the node where the company's permanent fleets finish their routes.
+If the dataset includes transshipment nodes, their information is listed in rows 1,2,…,t. "lat_or" and "lon_or" indicate the node's latitude and longitude, while "max_capacity" denotes its maximum capacity.
+The customers' information is provided in the rows indexed by t+1,t+2,...,t+c. "lat_or" and "lon_or" indicate the latitude and longitude of their location, respectively.
+The "demand" field denotes the weight of their order, while the "prob" column represents the probability of being delivered by an occasional driver if assigned to one.
+The information on occasional drivers can be found in the rows indexed by t+c+1,t+c+2,...,t+c+o.
+The columns "lat_or" and "lon_or" represent the latitude and longitude of their starting point.
+On the other hand, the "lat_des" and "lon_des" columns show the latitude and longitude of their destination.
+The "transport_mode" column describes the mode of transportation the occasional driver uses.
+The "max_capacity" column represents the maximum weight they can carry, and the "prob" column includes the probability of accepting the assigned order.
+The "radius" column indicates the maximum distance they are willing to travel to deliver the order.
+The information about classical vehicles is provided in rows indexed by t+c+o+1,t+c+o+2,...,t+c+o+v.
+The "lat_or" and "lon_or" indicate the latitude and longitude of their origin, while the "lat_des" and "lon_des" columns show their destination.
+The "transport_mode" column denotes the mode of transport used by these vehicles, and the "max_capacity" column specifies the maximum weight they can carry.
+The emergency vehicle's information is provided in the last row.
+The "lat_or" and "lon_or" represent the latitude and longitude of its origin, while its destination is included in the "lat_des" and "lon_des" columns.

+Furthermore, the employed distances between the corresponding nodes of each scenario are included in the [distances]() folder.
+We append each scenario's name by a variable m &isin; \{bicycle, car, motorcycle, pedestrian, truck\} that denotes the employed mode of transportation.

 ## Results